AmbitiousSam/AWS_Monitioring_Agent/README.md

 # The AWS region to target.
 region = us-east-2

-# How many hours back to look for metrics.
+# How many hours back to look for recent metrics.
 lookback_hours = 3

+# How many days back to fetch historical data for temporal analysis.
+temporal_lookback_days = 14

 # Number of threads for concurrent data collection.
 0 means auto-detect.
 threads = 0